 - Your Mac may be the problem – Yes, macOS is great.
 However, a malware attack can render them weaker, and that could be the beginning of some trouble for your SD card too.

-Fixes for When Your SD Card is Not Showing up on Mac
+What to Do When SD Card is Not Showing up on Mac

 I have put together this quick checklist that you can easily scan through and follow if your Mac is not reading your SD card at all.
 So, sit back and just breeze through this list.

-After you have inserted your card in the right manner (metal strip facing down in the direction of your Mac), if your SD card does not show up, then try repeating the same process with a different.
+After you have inserted your card in the right manner (metal strip facing down in the direction of your Mac), if your SD card does not show up, then try repeating the same process with a different one.

 - Laptop or computer